 In addition to a credit card, there is also a Venmo debit card.
 The Venmo debit card works just like any other debit card you receive from a bank.
 However, the money on the card is associated with your Venmo balance.

 If you had $200 in your Venmo account, the card would cover $200 worth of purchases.
 For purchases exceeding this amount, click “reload automatically.”
 This connects the card to your bank account in the event you need extra coverage.

 So, is Venmo safe to use?
 Venmo is generally a safe way to send and receive money.
 Venmo uses data encryption technology to protect your account information and prevent your money from being lost or stolen.
 With high-quality encryption technology, hackers can’t get into your account without first gaining access to your login information.

 How secure is Venmo?
 While Venmo is generally a secure platform, there are a couple of security risks to be aware of.
 To answer the question, is Venmo secure, here are a few common safety risks and how to protect yourself against them:

 Venmo occasionally attracts criminals and scammers hoping to pull off some Venmo scams like gaining access to your account or stealing your money.
 These are some of the most common Venmo scams to watch out for:

 - Impersonating a Friend

+Of the many Venmo scams, one of the most common is the impersonation tactic.
 A scammer may change their username and profile picture to match the profile of someone you trust.
 In some cases, the scammer will look at your public transaction history, when you most commonly pay with Venmo, who you are paying, and what types of transactions you’re completing.

 For example, a scammer might see you’ve sent money to a family member with the note attached saying, “Mom’s birthday gift.”
 The impersonator may then send a request with the note, “Mom’s Mother’s Day gift.”